rmi-electricity/cheshire/README.rst

 other words, it includes a lot of things that are not necessary and likely not worth getting to work for a basic Python project.

+Its configurations of testing and GitHub Actions for continuous integration (CI) support accessing PUDL tables stored as parquets on Google Cloud Storage which is the preferred way to access PUDL data when it needs to be part of CI.
+The CI side of this should 'just work' for any repository based on this template in rmi-electricity.
+Additional `setup <https://rmi.github.io/etoolbox/#setup>`__ is required for getting it to work locally.

 .. contents:: Table of Contents
    :depth: 2